VirtuosoResearch/Boosting-multitask-learning-on-graphs/README.md

 - `--dataset` specifies the dataset.
 Please choose among `amazon`, `youtube`, `dblp`, and `livejournal`.
 - `--model` specifies the gnn model.
 We mainly used `sign` in our experiments.
 - `--task_idxes` specifies the indexes of tasks that the model is trained on.
 Use the numbers from `0`  up to the number of tasks.
 Use space in between the indexes.
 - `--save_name` specifies the filename that saves the training results.
-Specify a name for the file, if one is going to use the results later.
+Specify a name for the file if one will use the results later.

 We show an example below that trains a SIGN model on the Youtube dataset: